-A. The AHMR serves many purposes.
+A. The AMHR serves many purposes.
 Completing a health history promotes health awareness, collects necessary data, and provides medical professionals critical information needed to treat a patient in the event of an illness or injury.
 It also provides emergency contact information.

 Poor health and/or lack of awareness of risk factors have led to disabling injuries, illnesses, and even fatalities.
-Because we care about our participants' health and safety, the Boy Scouts of America has produced and required the use of standardized health and medical information since at least the 1930s.
+Because we care about our participants’ health and safety, the Boy Scouts of America has produced and required use of standardized annual health and medical information since at least the 1930s.

 The medical record is used to prepare for high-adventure activities and increased physical activity.
 In some cases, it is used to review participants’ readiness for gatherings like the national Scout jamboree and other specialized activities.